Authorization server (P4AUTH)

 For example, an outer server

-is configured to use a P4AUTH server named
+is configured to use an Authorization server named

 guardian.
 The outer server listens for user requests on port

-1999 and relies on the P4AUTH server’s data for user, group, protection,
+1999 and relies on the Authorization server’s data for user, group, protection,

 review, and licensing information.
 It also joins the protection table